nhsevidence/ld-devenv/README.md

 # Linked-data development environment

-This project contains the development environment for the NICE linked data projects.
-It's an ubuntu 14.04 LTS vm with all development tool dependancies (docker, nodejs, f#, mono) installed along with the spacemacs editor.
+This project contains the virtualised development environment for the NICE linked data projects.
+The environment is an ubuntu 14.04 LTS virtual machine with all development tool dependancies (docker, nodejs, f#, mono) installed along with the spacemacs editor.

 ## Setting up with Vagrant